-Subsequent questions were revised, and the revised media were tested for practicality in small group trials.
-The results of small group trials on ten students (subject) can be seen in Table 4.
+Subsequent questions wet 11 vised, and the revised media were tested for practicality in small group trial 12 he results of small group trials on ten students (subject) can be seen in Table 4.

 TABLE III.
 THE EXPERT VALIDATION RESULT